the-crypt-keeper/tldw/README.md

   - Anything I come up with or hear about will either just be dropped in, or an issue will be created and then implemented.
   - With that out of the way, I plan to add the following in the future in no particular order:
     - RAG - Retrieval-Augmented Generation support.
 Do not want to use any existing libraries.
 Would prefer to do it all from scratch.
-      - I plan to spend a few days diving deep and making it my sole focus and coming up with a more solid plan after that.
     - More API support - I want to add support for more APIs, and I want to make it easier to select between private/Public endpoints in the UI
     - Completely new UI - I want to make the UI more user-friendly and more intuitive.
       - Gradio is great as PoC, but I think I've shown that this has value and is worth the continued effort.